 What would change if these pieces were featured in a museum, rather than on display in public?
 If hundreds of pieces are distributed throughout the world, how many do you think are presented with context, information, or a story?
 Whose responsibility is it to tell these stories?
 What might happen if the context of these historical artifacts is forgotten?

-Here are the four places to find the Berlin Wall in New York right now:
+Here are the three places to find the Berlin Wall in New York right now:

 - Kowsky Plaza (Battery Park, between Gateway Plaza and the North Cove Marina)